Terms and Concepts

 The current Concepts section lists the main TeamCity objects and terms.
 Use it as a reference to learn about unfamiliar notions.

-If you are using TeamCity only for managing and viewing builds, make sure to read the User's Guide.
+If you are using TeamCity only for managing and viewing builds, make sure to read this section.

-If you have a Project Administrator or Server Administrator access, use the Admin's Guide section to learn how to configure projects or how to use the Administration panel and maintain the server.
+If you have a Project Administrator or Server Administrator access, use the TeamCity Configuration and Maintenance section to learn how to configure projects or how to use the Administration panel and maintain the server.
 This section also contains information on configuration as code in TeamCity.

 Available TeamCity add-ins are described here.